JonathanZefanya/Skinned-Detection-Mobile/README.md

    flutter build apk

 ## To-Do List
 1. Fix the TFLite Model: Optimize and adjust the TensorFlow Lite model for more accurate skin condition detection.
+(Done)
 2. Improve Results Page: Enhance the user interface and user experience on the results page to display more informative data.
+3. Fix Scanning Page Load Data